 The Master of Science in Logistics program is geared toward experienced managers and professional engineers.
-It prepares students for leadership roles in planning, developing, and managing logistics and supply chain operations in the private and public sector, which includes the military.
+It prepares students for leadership roles in planning, developing and managing logistics and supply chain operations in the private and public sector, which includes the military.
 The curriculum emphasizes managerial leadership, technology, and global business practices.
 Students are take courses in:

 - Analytic decision-making for logistics managers

 - Supply chain strategic planning

 - Transportation management